-What is most difficult and at times frustrating to comprehend when encountering this disorder, is how on earth can he be so dramatically concerned about his appearance.
-How can he think he looks disgusting?
-He is clearly not.
+What is most difficult and at times frustrating to comprehend when encountering this disorder, is how on earth can she be so dramatically concerned about her appearance.
+How can she think he looks disgusting?
+She is clearly not.

 First of all, I have found it literally impossible to convince her otherwise; this line of reasoning is at best futile and at worst exacerbates the disorder.
 The simple fact that the way she looks is not causing the disorder.
 The way you think she looks is most certainly not the cause but most importantly, the way she thinks she looks is not the cause either.
 The distorted view she has of her appearance is a symptom of the disorder, not a cause.
 However, her perception of herself is very real to her It is important not to undermine this and the distress that it causes.

-While it is important to be clear that you do not agree with his opinion of himself, it is equally important not to be drawn into conversations about his appearance.
-What I have found invaluable in these situations is to widen the context of the conversation, to focus on why his view of himself is so distorted?
-On an ongoing basis, it is important to remind him that he is dealing with an anxiety disorder, disguised on the surface by his symptoms and safety behaviours, and especially disguised by what he sees in the mirror.
+While it is important to be clear that you do not agree with her opinion of herself, it is equally important not to be drawn into conversations about her appearance.
+What I have found invaluable in these situations is to widen the context of the conversation, to focus on why his view of herself is so distorted?
+On an ongoing basis, it is important to remind her that she is dealing with an anxiety disorder, disguised on the surface by his symptoms and safety behaviours, and especially disguised by what she sees in the mirror.